 “In our town everything is organized.
 Everything is where it should be: the river, the trees, the old rural houses . . .
 All the elements that assemble our reality complement one another and establish an ideal symbiosis that rounds out the ensemble.
 The goldfinches sing beautifully while jumping from branch to branch, the morning breeze caresses the basil fields and wafts their sweet fragrance all over the place, dewdrops shine on the leaves of the trees . . .
 I seriously doubt there has ever been an artist—or ever will be, for that matter—as dexterous as to be able to match the beauty of this scenery with a painting.

 “Everything is as peaceful as peace itself.
 I dare say even the notion of peace has more noise to it than the one reigning over this Paradise on earth.
 Even the trees observe the peace, for their sake and for the sake of the villagers.
-It is only the children who break the overall peace, snapping off twigs from the ...Read more
+It is only the children who break the overall peace, snapping off twigs from ...Read more

 The Sacred Dream

 The crackle of gunfire blares like a storm.
 The blistering heat is suffocating.
 The wind churns up the sand in this sour drama staged at the Sinai Peninsula by an army checkpoint south of Sheikh Zuweid.
 The small building is shored up with sand bags as if it were a fort.
 Muffled pants and groans can be heard coming from inside.
 As one approaches the scene, one sees an ailing soldier scrunched down on the floor with his hand pressed against his stomach.
 His blood is gushing out, soaking his vest and caking the dusty pavement.
 Another comrade in arms lies next to him in the same position, but he has already lost his life.
 Half his brains rest at the bottom of an eerie dark red pool.
 The wounded soldier gazes in fear and bewilderment at the young general who lies stretched out on the ground in front of him.
-You can see he is scared stiff by the way he clasps his machine gun, as if he could wring some ...Read more
+You can see he is scared stiff by the way he clasps his machine gun, as if he could wring ...Read more

 The Sea’s Memory